Sketching on the Exeter Ship Canal

 Moonlight on the Exe

-October 13th, Charcoal & white chalk pastel on dark blue coloured paper ~ A4 – Sold
+October 13th, Willow Charcoal & White Pastel on Daler Rowney, Ingres Pastel Paper ~ A4 – Sold

 “A beautiful evening.
 Everything is still and dusky, the only thing you can hear are groups of noisy geese.
 Who are taking off in groups and heading across the Exe Estuary.
 Stopped at the Turf Lock, for a little sketching, it’s starting to get chilly and the dusk is rapidly turning into night, so I must be fairly quick.
 The moon is beautiful tonight riding high in the sky, with the water reflecting it’s light.”